Euvaz/Squiddie/README.md

 There are two methods for running the project.

-1. Inline - Recommended method due to simplicity
+1. Inline - Recommended method due to simplicity:

     ```sh
     $ poetry run python3 -m squiddie
     ```

-2. Out-of-line - Useful for debugging
+2. Out-of-line - Useful for debugging:

     ```sh
     $ poetry shell